-Crux Coffee & Dolce
+Crux Coffee

-While Crux Coffee Shop and Dolce are considered a part of the College's campus, they are at the same time a business open to the wider public.
+While Crux Coffee Shop is considered a part of the College's campus, it is at the same time a business open to the wider public.
 Therefore, students interact with the space principally as customers and may not treat the facility as a lounge.
 Students may occupy tables when patronizing the business and leave their belongings at table only for as long as a customer might reasonably do.
 The public nature of the business excludes rowdy behavior or "camping out," or sleeping in Crux.
 Finally, casual dress code applies to Crux.